csmplay/csm-mapban/README.md

 not be used, copied, modified, or distributed without explicit written permission.
 Detailed rules on trademark usage can be found in the [CyberSport Masters Trademark Policy](./LICENSES/LicenseRef-CyberSportMasters.txt).

-### Third-Party Intellectual Property

-This project incorporates certain game assets (such as maps, icons, and logos) that are the intellectual property of their respective owners.

-All such assets remain the property of their respective owners.\
-Their inclusion is solely for purposes of identification, commentary, and integration into new, transformative works that add significant value beyond the original context.
-Such use is believed to constitute **fair use** under applicable copyright law.

-Use of these materials is subject to the rights and policies of the respective companies.
-CyberSport Masters does **not** claim ownership of or affiliation with these companies.

-If you have any questions or concerns regarding the use of third-party assets, please contact us at [git@csmpro.ru](mailto:git@csmpro.ru).